 This breed were bred to run so its important that your life style can fit in with this energetic breed.
 You can buy treadmills that are fitted for dogs in order to give your Dalmatian extra physical exercise indoors.

 It may be useful to invest in treat balls and interactive toys to keep your Dalmatian stimulated when alone as when bored and left they can become destructive.
 Because of this crate training may also prevent the dog from performing the destructive behaviour when left.

 Its important to socialize with a variety of dogs on and off lead as they can be known to show aggressive behaviour.
 When socializing pay attention to what signals your dog is showing, whether they are finding the socialization a positive or negative experience.
 As the more negative experiences with dogs can then transfer to each meeting situation.

 Dalmatians shed all year round so be prepared to have white hairs all over your clothes.

 This is an intelligent breed so obedience and trick training can help them stay stimulated and is great for bonding.
 It's important to practice these behaviours in different places in order to generalize the behaviour and mostly around distractions.

 They can be seen to get attached easily so it is useful to teach them from a young age to relax when alone in order to reduce any over dependency.
 Dog Day care may be an option for getting your dog out of the house and building confidence by its self.

 Lead walking training is crucial as they can typically pull.
-Consistency is the most important factor when teaching a dog to walk nicely on a lead so if more people are walking the dog then one family member its beneficial if everyone is following the same guidelines.
+Consistency is the most important factor when teaching a dog to walk nicely on a lead, so if more than than one family member is walking the dog it's beneficial for everyone to be following the same guidelines.

 This breed can also be stubborn so when training it is important to be consistent and confident.
 Make sure to have high value rewards to begin with and break criteria down into small steps to build up encouragement.